A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Experiments

 The progress of the mapping experiment for \SI{900}{s} in the maze settings is illustrated in \figurename~\ref{fig:garching-hb-mapping-progress} from \figurename~\ref{fig:garching-hb-mapping-progress-1} to \figurename~\ref{fig:garching-hb-mapping-progress-3}, in which each cognitive map was taken at the annotated intervals during the mapping process.
 To further quantify the localization and mapping performance, in the indoor experiments, we additionally introduce two related SLAM algorithms for comparison purposes.
-To date, since it is rare that studies have focused on \LiDAR-based biologically inspired SLAM algorithms, we evaluated \emph{RatSLAM}~\cite{ball2013openratslam}, which is based on a camera sensor and is one of the most commonly used biologically-inspired SLAM system.
-In addition, the experiments also include a conventional \LiDAR-based SLAM system named \emph{Hector SLAM}~\cite{kohlbrecher2011flexible}, which is one of the state-of-art indoor SLAM methods~\cite{santos2013evaluation}.
+To date, since it is rare that studies have focused on \LiDAR-based biologically inspired SLAM algorithms, we evaluated \emph{RatSLAM}~\cite{ball2013openratslam}, which is based on a camera sensor and is one of the most commonly used open-source biologically-inspired SLAM system.
+In addition, the experiments also include two conventional \LiDAR-based SLAM systems named \emph{Hector SLAM}~\cite{kohlbrecher2011flexible} and Cartographer~\cite{hess2016real}, which are ones of the state-of-art indoor SLAM methods for indoor scenarios~\cite{santos2013evaluation,filipenko2018comparison}.
 We mainly evaluated the SLAM accuracy for the involved SLAM methods in the same experimental settings.
-In the experiments, translational errors are computed based on the estimated poses given by the SLAM algorithms and the real-time ground-truth poses given by the bird view camera. \figurename~\ref{fig:garching-hb-errors} shows the position error curves of the proposed method, \emph{RatSLAM}, and \emph{Hector SLAM}, during the mapping process of the indoor maze environment.
-As shown in the figure, the error curve of \emph{RatSLAM} fluctuated more dramatically than that of the proposed biologically-inspired method and \emph{Hector SLAM}.
-The position error of the proposed SLAM system is much stabler and lower than \emph{RatSLAM} and is close to the state-of-art conventional SLAM method \emph{Hector SLAM}.
-In the second half of the mapping process, the error of the proposed method started to accumulate at around \SI{400}{s} and \SI{600}{s} but was corrected soon and remained low.
-The Root Mean Square Error (RMSE) of the proposed method for the estimated poses in the indoor experiments is \SI{5.35}{cm}.
-In comparison, the RMSE of \emph{RatSLAM} is \SI{25.4}{cm} and the value of \emph{Hector SLAM} is \SI{2.42}{cm}.
-The results demonstrate that the accuracy of the proposed \LiDAR-based biologically-inspired SLAM method outperforms the vision-based biologically-inspired \emph{RatSLAM} and the performance is close to that of the state-of-art conventional \LiDAR SLAM method \emph{Hector SLAM}.
+In the experiments, relative pose errors (RPE) are computed based on the estimated poses given by the SLAM algorithms and the real-time ground-truth poses given by the bird view camera. \figurename~\ref{fig:garching-hb-errors} shows the position RPE curves of the proposed method, \emph{RatSLAM}, \emph{Hector SLAM}, and \emph{Cartographer}, during the mapping process of the indoor maze environment.
+As shown in the figure, the error curve of \emph{RatSLAM} fluctuated more dramatically than that of the proposed biologically-inspired method and the others.
+The position error of the proposed SLAM system is much stabler and lower than \emph{RatSLAM} and is close to the state-of-art conventional SLAM methods.
+Interestingly, in this particular small-scale scenario, the error of \emph{Cartographer} is slightly higher than \emph{Hector SLAM}.
+The Root Mean Square Error (RMSE) for RPE of the proposed method for the estimated poses in the indoor experiments is \SI{2.23}{cm}.
+In comparison, the RMSE of \emph{RatSLAM}, \emph{Hector SLAM}, \emph{Cartographer} are \SI{25.38}{cm}, \SI{2.59}{cm}, and \SI{7.97}{cm}.
+The results demonstrate that the accuracy of the proposed \LiDAR-based biologically-inspired SLAM method outperforms camera-based \emph{RatSLAM} and the performance is close to and slightly higher than that of the conventional \LiDAR SLAM method \emph{Hector SLAM}.